apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 On Oak `Item.refresh()` is deprecated and will always cause an `Session.refresh()`.
 The former call will result in a warning written to the log in order to facilitate locating trouble spots.

-On Oak `Item.save()` is deprecated and will only work it the subtree rooted at the respective item covers all transient changes.
-Otherwise it will throw an `UnsupportedRepositoryException`.
+On Oak `Item.save()` is deprecated and will per default log a warning and fall back to `Session.save()`.
+This behaviour can be tweaked with `-Ditem-save-does-session-save=false` in which case no fall back to `Session#save()` will happen but an `UnsupportedRepositoryException` is thrown if the sub-tree rooted at the respective item does not contain all transient changes.
 See [OAK-993](https://issues.apache.org/jira/browse/OAK-993) for details.

 Query